kishoreadhith-v/linked-out-backend/API_REFERENCE.md

 GET /api/search?q={query}
 ```

 Search across all URLs for the authenticated user.
+Supports fuzzy matching for both title and content.

 **Headers:**